juvirez/archrome/README.md

 ## Installation

 1. **Install Finicky**:
    Download the Finicky app from its [official GitHub page](https://github.com/johnste/finicky/releases/latest) and move the app to your Applications folder and open it.
+When prompted, set Finicky as your default browser.

 2. **Configure Finicky**:
    Use the following configuration in your `.finicky.js` file.
 This configuration ensures Google Workspace links open in Chrome while other links open in your default browser (e.g., Arc).